kinzazahra/chess/README.md

 JavaScript
 // It should look EXACTLY like this: ws.current = new WebSocket("ws://127.0.0.1:8000/ws");
-🔮 Future Roadmap (Optional Features)
+🔮 Future Roadmap

-[ ] Add player matchmaking and lobby generation.
+Add player matchmaking and lobby generation.

-[ ] Add a custom Python-based AI opponent (Stockfish integration).
+Add a custom Python-based AI opponent (Stockfish integration).

-[ ] Implement a visual move history sidebar (PGN notation).
+Implement a visual move history sidebar (PGN notation).

-[ ] Display captured pieces for both Black and White.
+Display captured pieces for both Black and White.

-[ ] Add a chat box for live multiplayer sessions.
+Add a chat box for live multiplayer sessions.